chemnet-io/nubbeKG/NubbeKGLinking/README.md

 ## Workings
 It searches through all the necessary Nubbe data and just searches for exact matches of those found labels/inchikeys.
 This is so you don't have to search through all of wikidata or dbpedia which can be very big.

+## Next steps
+After the refactoring process this should all be very self explanatory, however there will be some more documentation.